IDEAS Academic Advisors

 • UM Department of Geography and Regional Studies

-Christopher Hanson is an expert in mapping, GIS, and visualization of data who works with Dr. Moise on data displays related to the IDEAS Consortium and its community-based partners.
+Christopher Hanson is an expert in mapping, GIS, and visualization of data who has worked with Dr. Moise on data displays related to the IDEAS Consortium and its community-based partners.

 • UM Department of History

-Dr. Robin Bachin will share her expertise on affordable housing and urban resilience.
+Dr. Robin Bachin shares her expertise on affordable housing and urban resilience.

 • UM Department of Psychology